Best antivirus software of 2023

 Most free antivirus programs won’t have all the advanced features of a paid one.
 It may seem like a great idea if you don’t want to pay for one, but your device will be at a greater risk of being attacked if it’s not fully protected.

-We recommend trying out a premium antivirus program like TotalAV or Bitdefender, instead of using a free one.
-Both programs come with a 30-day money-back guarantee.
+If you’re looking for a way to use malware protection without spending a penny, we recommend trying out a premium antivirus program like TotalAV or Bitdefender, instead.
+Both programs come with 30-day money-back guarantees.

 An antivirus will detect dangerous files and delete them, sometimes even before they get a chance to infect your device.
 Using one is especially important if you use multiple devices or have other people connecting to the same Wi-Fi as you.